silvacms/documentation/source/silva/buildout.rst

 .. glossary::

+  *Setuptools*
+     Setuptools is a Python extension to help packaging and distributing Python packages.

   *Paster*
      `Paster`_ is a multi-purpose tool.
 One use is to create a project skeleton out of a configurable template.
 Paster helps you to get